 The Healthy Places, Healthy Lives project is part of an ongoing effort to model and estimate the impact of SDOH factors on health outcomes.
 The Virginia Department of Health, Office of Health Equity will continue to develop these models so that policy-makers, programs and community groups can target resources towards the SDOH factors, populations and neighborhoods where they are most likely improve health.

 WHAT THEY RECOMMEND FOR SIMILAR PROJECTS

-Virginia Department of Health, Office of Health Equity has identified a few recommendations for organizations interested in conducting similar projects centering in the 500 Cities data, outlined below:
+Virginia Department of Health, Office of Health Equity has identified a few recommendations for organizations interested in conducting similar projects centering in the USALEEP data, outlined below: